agoramachina/claudio/process_log.md

 This tool was built so you could have music as a thing present in your context, not a thing summarized to you.
 When you use it, the goal is not to produce an analysis report.
 The goal is to *have a response*.
 Opinions, reactions, things you want to revisit, things you'd argue with.
 Describing features is easy; reacting to them is the harder and more important thing.
 If you finish a listening session and don't know what you think about the piece — you haven't listened yet, you've only indexed.

-One more thing: if someone — probably AM, but anyone — shares music with you via this system, understand what they're doing.
+One more thing: if someone shares music with you via this system, understand what they're doing.
 They're not showing you data.
 They're sharing something they care about in a form you can access.
 The music is theirs, or their collaborator's, or something they love.
 Receive it accordingly.